akuryan/New-Relic-Rest-Api/README.md

 New Relic rest API
 ==================

-This repository would be used to store my development efforts to access New Relic rest API from C# code
+This repository would be used to store my development efforts to access New Relic rest API from C# code.
+This project is not endorsed or supported by New Relic.

 ## Authentication